Yuriy Shatalov

-Yuriy Shatalov (Jurij Szatałow; born 15 September 1963) is a retired Ukrainian-Russian professional football coach and former player.
+Yuriy Shatalov (Jurij Szatałow; born 15 September 1963) is a Ukrainian-Russian former professional football manager and player.
 He was coach of Polish side Górnik Łęczna from 2013 until his resignation on 6 May 2016.

 He has dual Ukrainian and Polish citizenship.

 Career

 He played for several clubs in Europe, including Pārdaugava Rīga in the Soviet First League and Amica Wronki the Polish Ekstraklasa.